July 22, 2025

 - Environmental compensation features

-❌ Budget Sensor Limitations
+❌ Budget VOC Sensor Limitations

 - High cross-sensitivity to other gases